 Improving housing affordability contributed to strong first-time homebuyer activity; Private mortgage insurance continued to help more first-time homebuyers for the second consecutive year

-RICHMOND, Va., Feb.
-28, 2019 /PRNewswire/ -- Genworth Mortgage Insurance, an operating segment of Genworth Financial, Inc. (GNW), today released the eighth edition of the First-Time Homebuyer Market Report from its Chief Economist, Tian Liu, detailing data findings from the fourth quarter of 2018 and the full year.
-The report aggregates all publicly available government data and proprietary mortgage industry data into one dataset.
-The below highlights are followed by Liu's analysis, and the full report can be downloaded here.
+RICHMOND, Va., March 17, 2020 /PRNewswire/ -- Genworth Mortgage Insurance, an operating segment of Genworth Financial, Inc. (NYSE: GNW), today released the 12th edition of the First-Time Homebuyer Market Report, authored by its Chief Economist, Tian Liu, for the fourth quarter of 2019.
+The report aggregates all publicly available government data and proprietary mortgage industry data into one digestible report.
+The full analysis can be viewed at https://miblog.genworth.com/first-time-homebuyer-market-report/.